 1. Module Title Electrics Elective

+2. HE Level 5

+3. Credit Value 25

 4. SITS module code LXC2005

+5. Location of Delivery Guildhall School

+6a.
+Module Type Practical

+6b.
+Applicable in the year of study 2

-7. Module Leader Lecturer in Lighting Design and
+7. Module Leader Lecturer in Lighting Design and Technology

-Technology
+8. Department Production Arts

-- To give the student a basic appreciation of the role of an electrician on a production/project and an understanding of the function of an Electrics Department and its relation to the Lighting team and other departments. - To provide the student an appreciation of the work and requirements of other departments.
+- Give the student a basic appreciation of the role of an electrician on a production/project and an understanding of the function of an Electrics Department and its relation to the Lighting team and other departments. - Provide the student an appreciation of the work and requirements of other departments.